 The glass was less disturbed on the Puffy, and I felt less of Marten’s movement on my side of the mattress.
 The Puffy should be the better mattress for couples who don’t wish to be disturbed by their partner’s movements.

 Check out how the Saatva performed with motion transfer in the video below.

-Watch how much better the Puffy is at isolating motion.
+Watch how much better the Puffy is at isolating motion with the video below.

 Edge Support Differences

-In terms of edge support, innerspring mattresses usually perform better than memory foam mattresses.
-This was definitely the case with the Saatva and Puffy mattresses.
+In terms of edge support, innerspring mattresses usually perform better than memory foam mattresses, and this was definitely the case with the Saatva and Puffy mattresses.

 While sitting near the edge of both mattresses, I definitely feel more secure on the Saatva.
 The Puffy collapses as I sit down, but the Saatva does not.
 The coils and the foam encasement ensure I can sit comfortably and upright on the edge of the Saatva.
 Also, while lying down, I feel less like I am going to roll off the mattress when I am on the Saatva.

-I said the Saatva was a 7/10 in terms of firmness, and the Puffy was a 7.5 or 8/10.
+The Saatva was a 7/10 in terms of firmness, and the Puffy was a 7.5 or 8/10.
 The main reason for this scoring has to do with my weight.
 I am a larger person, so I press into the Puffy and engage the support layers.
-So it feels firmer to me than it did to Joe.
+So for that reason it feels firmer to me than it did to Joe.

-On the Saatva, I feel nice sleeping on my back.
-The pillow-top allows my hips to sink in a bit, but not too far.
-I feel well supported.
-While I do feel a bit of pressure side sleeping on the Saatva, the pillow-top does a pretty good job of relieving pressure on my shoulders and hips.
-When I am on my stomach, I do need a bit more support to keep my hips from sinking in too far.
+On the Saatva, I generally feel nice sleeping on my back.
+The pillow-top allows my hips to sink in a bit, but not too far, and I feel well supported.
+While I do feel a bit of pressure side sleeping on the Saatva, the pillow-top does a pretty good job of relieving pressure on the shoulders and hips.
+When I am on my stomach, I do need a bit more support to keep the hips from sinking in too far.

-When I am back sleeping on the Puffy, I feel decent support.
-I feel the foam pressing into my lumbar area.
+When I am back sleeping on the Puffy, I feel decent support overall.
+I feel the foam pressing into the lumbar area.
 Still, I don’t feel as supported as I did on the Saatva.
-On my side, I am feeling pressure on my shoulders and my hips.
-I am definitely pressing into the mattress and hitting the support layer.
+On my side, I am feeling pressure on my shoulders and my hips, and I am definitely pressing into the mattress and hitting the support layer.
 I feel more pressure than I felt on the Saatva.
 When I am on my stomach, I also need more support.

-In general, if you are a larger sleeper like me, I would lean toward the Saatva.
+In general, if someone is a larger sleeper like me, they should lean toward the Saatva.
 It should be more supportive for larger people.
-The Puffy could be a great mattress if you are lighter than me.
+The Puffy could be a great mattress if someone is lighter than me.

 Marten’s experience was not surprising to me.
-As a larger person, he does press too far into the Puffy.
-This caused him to feel that the Puffy is firmer than the Saatva.
+As a larger person, he does press too far into the Puffy, which caused him to feel that the Puffy is firmer than the Saatva.
 At the same time, the Saatva gives him the support he needs.
-Heavier-weight sleepers like Marten will most likely prefer the Saatva.
+Those who need the best mattress for heavy people will most likely prefer the Saatva.

-- You like traditional spring mattresses.
-If you have enjoyed sleeping on hotel mattresses, this could be the way to go.
+- Those who like traditional spring mattresses- If someone has enjoyed sleeping on hotel mattresses, this could be the way to go.
 The Saatva has two layers of coils and a plush pillow-top that should have a familiar feel for most people.

-- You prefer a firmer mattress.
-I believe most average-weight sleepers will think the Saatva is the firmer of the two mattresses.
-If you need more support or just like a little more firmness, this is probably the better choice.
+- People who prefer a firmer mattress- Most average-weight sleepers will think the Saatva is the firmer of the two mattresses.
+If people need more support or just like a little more firmness, this is probably the better choice for them.

-- You are a larger sleeper, back sleeper, and/or stomach sleeper.
-The Saatva should be the more supportive mattress, so if you sleep on your back or stomach, you should get better support.
-Also, if you are larger, you have less chance of pressing through the mattress compared to on the Puffy.
+- Larger sleepers, back sleepers, and/or stomach sleepers- The Saatva should be the more supportive mattress, so if people sleep on their back or stomach, they should get better support.
+Also, if people are larger, they have less chance of pressing through the mattress compared to on the Puffy.

-- You like a softer mattress.
-Between the two mattresses, the Puffy is the softer mattress.
-As long as you aren’t too heavy, this should be the better choice if you want a little more give with your mattress.
+- Those who like a softer mattress- Between the two mattresses, the Puffy is the softer mattress without question.
+As long as people aren’t too heavy, this should be the better choice if they want a little more give with their mattress.

-- You prefer a classic memory foam feel.
-If you like to slowly sink into your mattress, I would definitely choose the Puffy.
-It has that quicksand feel, and you will sleep more “in” your mattress.
+- Those who prefer a classic memory foam feel- If people like to slowly sink into their mattress, I would definitely choose the Puffy.
+It has that quicksand feel, and people will sleep more “in” their mattress.

-- You are a light- or medium-weight side sleeper.
-The soft memory foam in the top layer should make this a great fit for many side sleepers.
-You sink into the mattress and feel little pressure on your shoulders and hips.
-If you are larger, this top layer might be too soft for you.
+- Light- or medium-weight side sleepers- The soft memory foam in the top layer should make this a great fit for many side sleepers.
+Sleepers will sink into the mattress and feel little pressure on their shoulders and hips.
+If someone is larger, this top layer might be too soft for them.

 RELATED: Best Mattresses For Side Sleepers

-If you think about all the information above, it shouldn’t be too difficult to choose between the Saatva and Puffy mattresses, because the differences are so noticeable.
+If people think about all the information above, it shouldn’t be too difficult to choose between the Saatva and Puffy mattresses, because the differences are so noticeable.

-Fans of innerspring mattresses who need more support will most likely prefer the Saatva.
-Lighter side sleepers who prefer memory foam should find comfort on the Puffy.
+Fans of innerspring mattresses who need more support will most likely prefer the Saatva, while lighter side sleepers who prefer memory foam should find comfort on the Puffy.
 Readers should take a look through this article a few times, assess their own needs and preferred sleeping position(s), and then make an informed decision.